dynamist/subgit/README.md

 ## Delete pulled repos

 You can delete local copies of your repos by using `subgit delete` command.
-This will only remove your repos locally, also only if they're considered 'clean'.
+This will only remove your repos locally, also only if they're considered *clean*.
 This means that there are no commited changes or untracked files.
-You will get no explicit warning about what changes makes the repos 'dirty', except the specific repo which contain the changes.
+You will get no explicit warning about what changes makes the repos *dirty*, except the specific repo which contain the changes.

-The delete command supports the selection of either all repos or a subset of repos.
+The `subgit delete` command supports the selection of either all repos or a subset of repos.

 ```bash
 # Delete all repos in sequence